frank-charbonier/frank-charbonier.github.io/pages/facts.md

 ---
 layout: category
-title: Interesting Facts
+title: Photos
-category: facts
+category: photos
-permalink: /facts
+permalink: /photos
 ---

-This is the facts page
+This is the photos page